vikstrous/pirate-get/README.md

 pirate-get is a convenient command line tool (inspired by APT) to speed up your trip to the Pirate Bay and get your completely legal torrents more quickly.

-Tested on Ubuntu, Linux Mint and Arch Linux.
-It should work anywhere else too.
-Let me know if it doesn't.
+Tested on Arch Linux mostly.
+It should work on any other Linux too.
+Let me know if it doesn't. (--local option hasn't been tested recently)

 Installation
 ---

-Make sure you have python installed.
+Make sure you have python 2 installed.

-Run install.sh (or install-py3.sh if you use python 3)
+Run install.sh

 Usage
 ---

 ```
-usage: pirate-get.py [-h] [--local DATABASE] [-p PAGES] search_term
+usage: pirate-get [-h] [--local DATABASE] [-p PAGES] search_term

 Finds and downloads torrents from the Pirate Bay